 Thank you for visiting the Film Musicians Secondary Markets Fund (FMSMF) website!

-When the FMSMF (a/k/a the "Fund") was created in 1972 by motion picture producers and the American Federation of Musicians (AFM), its primary purpose was to act as the agent of the Producers to distribute residual payments to film Musicians and pay necessary employer taxes and withholdings as required by law.
-As FMSMF has evolved, it now serves as a resource for motion picture professionals in addressing the various challenges to the industry, in addition to its main purpose of tracking, collecting and distributing residual payments.
+When the FMSMF (a/k/a the "Fund") was created in 1972 by motion picture producers and the American Federation of Musicians (AFM), its primary purpose was to act as the agent of the Producers to distribute residual payments to Musicians and remit the employment taxes required by law.
+FMSMF has evolved over the years to also serve as a resource for motion picture professionals in addressing the various challenges to the industry in addition to its main purpose of tracking, collecting and distributing residual payments.

-How it Works: The Fund only receives contributions for residuals if a film, TV program or new media program has moved from its primary market to a secondary market and that secondary market generates revenue.
-Residuals are triggered only if a picture generates revenue in one or more of the secondary markets as outlined in the chart below:
+How it Works: The Fund only receives contributions for residuals if a film, TV program or new media program (aka “title”) has moved from its first medium of exhibition into a secondary market that generates distribution revenue.
+The relevant “secondary markets” for different types of content are outlined in the chart below:

-Residuals collected by the FMSMF represent a small percentage (below 1%, after taking deductions specified in the AFM agreements) of the "distributor's gross receipts" from secondary market distribution of a film, TV or new media program.
-Residuals are sent directly to the Fund by signatory producers and/or distributors on a quarterly basis.
+Residuals collected by the FMSMF represent a small percentage (below 1%, after taking deductions specified in the AFM agreements) of “producers gross" - think wholesale price - from distribution in a title’s secondary market.
+Residuals are sent directly to the Fund on a quarterly basis.
 Residuals collected during the Fund's fiscal year of April 1-March 31 are distributed to Musicians the following July 1st.
-Administrative costs for operating the Fund (e.g., legal, auditing fees, insurance, salaries, computers, rent, etc.), taxes and other required withholdings, plus a small reserve for "omissions" are deducted from the amounts collected.
+Administrative costs for operating the Fund (e.g., legal, auditing fees, insurance, salaries, computers, rent, etc.), employer share of taxes, plus a small reserve for "omissions" are deducted from the amounts collected.

-A second, smaller distribution is made each September to Musicians the Fund discovers were erroneously omitted from a motion picture's list of Musicians, or whose original wages were underreported to the Fund or who were previously unidentified.
+A second, smaller distribution is made each September to Musicians the FMSMF discovers were erroneously omitted or underreported to the Fund.